AneetaNiazi/AneetaNiazi/README.md

 - 👋 Hi, I’m @AneetaNiazi
-- 👀 I’m interested in Natural Language Processing, Speech Processing, Machine Learning
+- 👀 I’m interested in Natural Language Processing,Image and Video Processing, Speech Processing, Machine Learning
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently learning Generative AI with Large Language Models and Kubernetes
-- 💞️ I’m looking to collaborate on NLP projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 I can be reached by email: aneeta.niazi@gmail.com

 <!---